 The employer should be notified in writing two (2) weeks in advance of an employee's resignation date.
+If transferring to another Archdiocese of Louisville location, two weeks' notice should be provided.
 Upon notice, such resignation will be acknowledged in writing by the supervisor or employer.
+Failure to provide notice may result in being ineligible for rehire.